Spaarw/mysql-json/README.md

 ## Methods

-All methods takes a callback which is called with 2 parameters (err, response)
+All methods take a callback which is called with 2 parameters (err, response)

 ```javascript
     // Used to return a mysql connection